Trudeau Confirms Border Will Reopen To Vaccinated Americans This Summer

 As vaccination rates climb and positive cases drop, so does the return to normalcy.

+On Friday, BC Premier John Horgan spoke at a news conference to support this decision.
+He claims that although reopening the border would be a “massive undertaking”, it is one that he feel that the province is ready for.

 The border between the two countries has been closed to non-essential travel since more than one year ago on March 21, 2020.
 It has since then been extended on a month by month basis.
-The next renewal date set for July 20th, where it looks like the restrictions will be renewed for one last time.
+This would have originally expired on July 20th, and it appears that the renewal till August 9th would be the last one.

 Travel between the countries to allow for the border to reopen is something many have been waiting for.